New Trends in the Recycling Industry

 Challenges in the Recycling Sector

 The demand for secondary raw materials or recycled resources continues to rise.
 This trend is fully reflected in the push for United Nations climate goals and the pursuit of a circular economy.
+Effective material recovery and recycling are now integral to reducing waste and ensuring resource efficiency in various industries.

 The Importance of Magnetic Separators in Recycling